roblatour/OMVBackup/README.md

 	/home/rob/backupRoutine/createBackup.sh

-7. 'Send command output via email'	may be optionally checked if within the OMV Web Interface System - Notifications - Settings is enabled
+7. The option 'Send command output via email' may be checked if within the OMV Web Interface System - Notifications - Settings is enabled
 8. Save and apply pending changes

 You can test this by clicking on the task and then clicking on the right arrow run icon in the horizontal menu bar.